Frankenmint/PKGenerator_Checker/README.md

 # Notes

-* What's Going on?:  A random 32 byte Numer is generated and encoded into Hex - Basially a number between 1 and 2^256 OR if counting in decimal form:[115792089237316195423570985008687907853269984665640564039457584007913129639936](http://www.calculatorsoup.com/calculators/algebra/exponent.php).
+* What's Going on?:  A random 32 byte Number is generated and encoded into Hex - Basially a number between 1 and 2^256 OR if counting in decimal form: [115792089237316195423570985008687907853269984665640564039457584007913129639936](http://www.calculatorsoup.com/calculators/algebra/exponent.php).
 Then, that key is hashed a few times into a public address [according to these standard rules](https://en.bitcoin.it/w/images/en/9/9b/PubKeyToAddr.png) and is fired off to blockexplorer.com using their API.
 The script then prints the balance to the console window.
 * I threw this together while following along [this video series](https://www.youtube.com/playlist?list=PLH4m2oS2ratfeNpZAoVwPlQqEr3HgNu7S) and reccomend YOU instead watch through the tutorials for your own benefit and to better grasp what happens at the protocol level for [Bitcoin](https://bitcoin.org)